m3047/shodohflo/README.md

 * dpkt
 * flask
 * flask_restful
+* a local caching resolving compiled with _dnstap_ support

 It is developed and tested on _Linux_.
 In particular the agents will likely not run except on _Linux_.